Care and support needs

 Who are Staffordshire Cares?

-Staffordshire Cares are a team of skilled call handlers who can provide information, advice and guidance and can process adult social care enquires.
+Staffordshire Cares are a team of skilled call handlers who can provide information, advice and guidance and can process social care enquires.

 What happens when I contact Staffordshire Cares?